genuinegreg/dockerfile/btsync/README.md

 Bittorent Sync Docker Image
 ==================================

-Build a btsync docker image.
+Build a bittorrent-sync docker image.

-Webui is disable and config is done thrue env variable.
+WebUi is disable and configuration is done with ENV variable

-btsync executable is not bundle in this image but downloaded a runtime (bittorent licence issue).
+btsync executable is not bundle but downloaded when the container is run (bittorent licence issue).

-Webui is disable.
-You can configure btsync via ENV variable.
+ - Webui is disable.
+ - You can configure btsync via ENV variable.
-Node name default to "default_name"
+ - Node name default to "default_name"
-Bittorrent port default to "27027"
+ - Bittorrent port default to "27027"
-A random secret is generated if you don't provide one
+ - A random secret is generated if you don't provide one (watch the logs)

 Usage
 -----------